How The Things We Believe In Affect Our Finances

 Bottom line?
 Think through any move and how it might affect your personal finances.

-We’d all like to believe that we’re smarter than average.
-And, that our smarts make us less vulnerable to financial problems than the average guy.
+We’d all like to believe that we’re brighter than average.
+And that our smarts make us less vulnerable to financial problems than the average guy.

 The sad truth is that our guard is down when we’re so sure of ourselves and we’re probably more likely to have problems.

 Don’t be fooled by your own arrogance.
-It’s surely true that pride goes before a fall.
+It’s undoubtedly true that pride goes before a fall.

 Maybe when you were young, your parents bailed you out when you made a poor choice.